Graded comodule categories with enough projectives: Introduction.

 Some homological constructions in comodule categories are made problematic, however, by the lack of enough projectives.
 It is well-known that the category of comodules over a Hopf algebroid typically fails to have enough projectives; even when $A$ is a field and $\Gamma$ a Hopf algebra over $A$, the category of $\Gamma$-comodules has enough projectives if and only if $\Gamma$ is {\em semiperfect}, i.e., every simple comodule has an injective hull which is finite-dimensional as an $A$-vector space.
 (This result is attributed by B.~I. Lin, in~\cite{MR0498663}, to unpublished work of Larson, Sweedler, and Sullivan; the generalization of this result which replaces Hopf algebras with coalgebras is a result of Lin's, from the same paper.)

-Here is an example: in the paper~\cite{MR2066503} (see the Remark preceding Proposition~1.2.3), M. Hovey shows that the category of comodules over the Hopf algebra $\mathbb{Q}[x]$, with $x$ primitive, has the property that infinite products fail to be exact, i.e., Grothendieck's axiom AB$4^*$ fails in this category of comodules.
-It is standard that an abelian category which has enough projectives also satisfies axiom AB$4^*$, so this category of comodules cannot have enough projectives.
+Here is an example: in the paper~\cite{MR2066503} (see the Remark preceding Proposition~1.2.3), M. Hovey shows that the category of comodules over the Hopf algebra $\mathbb{Q}[x]$, with $x$ primitive, has the property that infinite products fail to be exact.
+That is, Grothendieck's axiom AB$4^*$ fails in this category of comodules.
+It is standard that a complete abelian category which has enough projectives also satisfies axiom AB$4^*$ (see e.g. Lemma~A.3.15 of~\cite{MR1812507}), so this category of comodules cannot have enough projectives.
 Hovey's example also works in the graded case (although, crucially, not the {\em connective} graded case, if $x$ is in a positive grading degree).